US Star Pacific Wrecks Your donation today supports the next 15 years

 POW Camp

-After the Japanese occupation of Manila, its main building was used to hold civilian POWs, and classrooms for sleeping quarters from January 4, 1942 - February 3, 1945.
-In total there were 3,787 prisoners: 3,792 Americans, 733 British, 200 Australians, 61 Canadians, 51 Dutch, 8 French, 1 Swiss, 2 Egyptians, 2, Spanish, 1 German, 1 Slovak.
-All were held for a total of 37 months, and 466 died in captivity.
-Three attempted escape February 15, 1942 and were shot, one successfully escaped in January 1945.
+During the earliest days of the Japanese occupation of Manila, the main building was used to hold civilian prisoners and classrooms used as sleeping quarters starting on January 4, 1942 until February 3, 1945.
+In total there were 3,787 prisoners: 3,792 Americans, 733 British, 200 Australians, 61 Canadians, 51 Dutch, 8 French, 1 Swiss, 2 Egyptians, 2, Spanish, 1 German and 1 Slovak.
+All were held for a total of 37 months.
+During captivity, 466 died.
+On February 15, 1942 three detainees attempted to escape but all three were captured and shot.
+During January 1945 one prisoner escape successfully.

 Hostage Situation

-On February 3, the university was liberated by the US Army 1st Calvary Division (8th Regiment, 1st Brigade).
-They were backed by five tanks from the 44th Tank Battalion.
-They were assisted by Filipino Guerrillas.
-The tanks entered thru the gate at Calle Espana after a brief skirmish, freeing many of the captives.
+On February 3, 1945 the university was liberated by the U.S. Army 1st Calvary Division, 8th Regiment, 1st Brigade supported by five M4 Sherman tanks from the 44th Tank Battalion and aided by Filipino Guerrillas.
+The tanks entered the Calle Espana gate and after a brief skirmish, freeing many of the captives.
 The Japanese, commanded by Lt.
-Col. Toshio Hayashi gathered the remaining internees together in the Education Building, as hostages, exchanging pot shots with the Americans.
-On February 4th, they negotiated with the Americans to allow them to rejoin Japanese troops to the south of the city.
-Americans allowed this to save the hostages, allowing them to only carry their rifles, pistols and swords.
-On the morning of February 5, 47 Japanese were escorted out of the university to the spot they requested.
+Col. Toshio Hayashi gathered the remaining internees in the Education Building as hostages, exchanging pot shots with the Americans.
+On February 4, 1945 they negotiated with the Americans to allow them to rejoin Japanese forces to the south.
+The Americans agreed to free the hostages but allowed them only to carry rifles, pistols and swords.
+On February 5, 1945 in the morning a group of 47 Japanese were escorted out of the university to the spot they requested.
 Each group saluted each other and departed.
-The Japanese were unaware the area they requested was near the American occupied Malacanang, and soon afterwards were fired upon and several killed including Hayashi.
-Later in the afternoon, some of the same group returned to Santo Thomas, captured as prisoners during the same day.
+The Japanese were unaware the area they requested near Malacañang was already liberated by American forces.
+After being released, they were fired on and several killed including Lt.
+Col. Hayashi.
+Later in the afternoon, some of the same Japanese were captured by American forces became Prisoners Of War (POW) and ironcially were detained at Santo Thomas University.

 Today